steveabner/Helpdesk-Homelab/README.md

 ## 🖥️ Configuring Static IPs & Domain Joining
-Configuring a static IP and domain joining on Windows Server 2019 to ensure stable network connectivity and integrate with Active Directory for centralized management.
+This section focuses on configuring a static IP address and performing domain joining on a Windows Server 2019 instance.
+The goal is to establish a stable network connection and integrate the server into an Active Directory domain for centralized management

 <details>
   <summary>🖥️ Configure a Static IP For The Domain</summary>